PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [**O'Reilly Data Podcast**](https://www.oreilly.com/topics/oreilly-data-show-podcast): The O'Reilly Data Show Podcast explores the opportunities and techniques driving big data, data science, and AI.

 [**DataFramed**](https://www.datacamp.com/community/podcast): What exactly is Data Science?
-In the podcast by DataCamp, Hugo Bowne-Anderson approaches this question from the perspective of what problems Data Science tries to solve instead of what definition fits it best
+In the podcast by DataCamp, Hugo Bowne-Anderson approaches this question from the perspective of what problems Data Science tries to solve instead of what definition fits it best.

 ## Selected Blogs